NikKowPHP/social-brain/chapters/chapter-13.md

 By designing the meeting before, during, and after, you transform it from a potential threat environment into a powerful engine for collaboration and clarity.

 ---

+Maria's meetings were transformed.
+But she felt herself constantly referring to her notes, consciously using the tools like a checklist.
+The final step on her journey was to move from practice to mastery, where conducting wasn't something she *did*, but who she *was*.

+---
+> ### **The 1% Upgrade**
+>
+> For the very next meeting you run, send out an agenda with a title that explicitly states the single goal of the meeting (e.g., "Goal: Decide on Vendor X or Y").
+This one change dramatically increases focus.

+---
 ### **Logbook Entry**

 This week, you will conduct one meeting, even if you are not the official leader.
 Your mission is to choose and implement **one** practice from the blueprint.